Astemes/astemes-lunit/README.md

 Once installed, LUnit is integrated into the LabVIEW development environment and the functionality is accessed through the Tools->LUnit menu.
 From the menu, you may create a new tests or open the LUnit UI to run tests.
 Tests may also be executed directly from the project explorer by right-clicking on a Test Case and selecting `Run Test Case...` from the menu.
+There is also a toolbar button added to the LabVIEW Project Explorer to run all tests in project or create a new test case.

 ## Documentation